 Let’s start with making sure we have the same rules on both the active and staging server.
 To get your customizations on the staging server, you can either create them all by hand via the GUI or leverage the export capability from the active server.
 When you select one or more rules in the Rules Editor and select Export, you’ll get a PowerShell script generated that can almost be used to create the same rule on the staging server.
 The main problem with the generated PowerShell script is that is uses GUIDs to represent the connectors, and those GUIDs are unique to AADConnect server on which they were created.
 The same connector will have a different GUID between the active and staging servers.
 But if you manually adjust the Connector GUID you’ll be able to run the script to recreate the custom rule.
 The PowerShell script is designed to create a new rule, not apply customizations to an existing rule.
 This means it’s a good reason to follow the GUI guidance when customizing a built-in rule to disable the built-in rule and create a new one to hold the customizations.

 Now that we’ve attempted to configure the same rules on both sides, how do we confirm that we successfully accomplished that task?
-I have a PowerShell script on the TechNet Gallery that will use the exported PowerShell scripts and an export of the connector configuration to generate a version of the creation scripts that is designed for comparison using WinDiff or similar comparison tool.
+I have a PowerShell script in GitHub that will use the exported PowerShell scripts and an export of the connector configuration to generate a version of the creation scripts that is designed for comparison using WinDiff or similar comparison tool.
 Each rule is rewritten into its own file, making it much easier to perform a rule-by-rule comparison without needing to export each rule one at a time.

 When looking at the results of the comparison, you will generally find two categories of differences even when all the rules appear to have been duplicated appropriately.
 The first category is made up of the internal Identifier GUIDs of the rules themselves.
 Like the Connector GUIDs, each rule has an internal GUID that is unique per server.
 This difference can be ignored.
 The second category you’re likely to find is due to newer versions of AADConnect having different default rules than earlier versions.
 Newer rules usually add in new attribute flows, change calculations or introduce entirely new rules.
 When this occurs the precedence number for each rule can also change, resulting in more differences showing up when comparing the two different rule sets.
 But, after you’ve looked at a few of the difference details, you’ll notice the pattern and can quickly complete the validation that no other unexpected differences show up in the report.